Check our list with the top 10 languages you need to consider for business and marketing content translation when competing in global markets.

 The German language is expected to benefit from Brexit, alongside French.

 Portuguese is spoken by around 215 million people in Portugal (naturally), Brazil and some parts of Africa.
 It’s also the second most spoken language in Latin America (behind Spanish).
-It might come as a bit of a surprise, but even in the race for the most users of a language on the Internet, it manages to come in fifth, with a whopping 154.5 million.
-On the latest CSA Research’s annual update of language benchmark, Portuguese blasted forward with 6.1% share growth after several flat years.
+It might come as a bit of a surprise, but even in the race for the most users of a language on the internet, it manages to come in fifth, with a whopping 154.5 million.
+In the latest CSA Research’s annual update of language benchmark, Portuguese blasted forward with 6.1% share growth after several flat years.